priyabrata-patra/banglakeyboard.js/README.md

 # banglaKeyboard.js

 **banglaKeyboard.js** is a JavaScript library for typing Bengali using an English keyboard.
 It is very easy to add in a website and works perfectly all **browsers on PC or mobile**. banglaKeyboard.js is a very lightweight JavaScript program.
+[Click here](https://uyhuhk.onecompiler.app/) to see the live demo of banglakeyboard.js.

 ## Installation